meson800/touchstone-auth/README.md

 ## Changelog
 See the [CHANGELOG](CHANGELOG.md) for detailed changes.
 ```
-## [0.6.0] - 2023-09-15
+## [0.7.0] - 2024-03-26
 ### Updated
-- Duo updated to use a second POST instead of a redirect to load some params.
+- Library updated to be compatible with the new "universal" Duo prompt, which,
-  Library updated to be compatible with this new approach
+  among other things, involves a new `/exit` endpoint to get back to Touchstone.
 ```

 ## License